MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - The Azure Information Protection viewer can open these protected files.

+- The Azure Information Protection scanner can inspect these files for sensitive information.

 - File Explorer, PowerShell, and the Azure Information Protection scanner can label these files.
 As a result, you can apply an Azure Information Protection label that applies new protection from Azure Information Protection, or that removes the existing protection from Secure Islands.

-- The Azure Information Protection scanner can inspect these files for sensitive information.

-- You can use the [labeling migration client customization](#migrate-labels-from-secure-islands-and-other-labeling-solutions) to convert the Secure Islands label on these protected files to an Azure Information Protection label.
+- You can use the [labeling migration client customization](#migrate-labels-from-secure-islands-and-other-labeling-solutions) to automatically convert the Secure Islands label on these protected files to an Azure Information Protection label.

 ## Migrate labels from Secure Islands and other labeling solutions